awesome-spectral-indices/SpectralIndices.jl/docs/src/tutorials/basic_types.md

 SAVI.bands
 ```

 The `L` parameter is new in this example.
-Thankfully SpectralIndices.jl provides a list of constant values handy that we can leverage in this situation:
+Thankfully, SpectralIndices.jl provides a list of constant values handy that we can leverage in this situation:

 ```@example basic
 constants["L"]